 While rises in energy bills are inevitable this winter, we hope these tips and suggestions will help churches use less energy and keep their energy bills under control:

-- The Cathedral and Church Buildings Division has prepared practical suggestions to help parishes save energy and money.
+• The Cathedral and Church Buildings Department has prepared practical suggestions to help parishes save energy and money.
 You can download either the print version or interactive version.

-- You can also purchase things to help you with this from Parish Buying - Net Zero 2030.
+• You can purchase things to help reduce your energy bills from Parish Buying - Net Zero 2030.
 Products offered include solar panels, pew heaters, heat pumps and LED light bulbs.
 Guidance sheets are also provided to cover the questions parishes need answered before they approach a supplier.

 Advice for meeting clergy household energy bills